Why There's a Rubber Duck in My Journaling App

 Developers have a practice called rubber duck debugging.

 When you're stuck on a problem, you explain it out loud to a rubber duck sitting on your desk.
-The act of articulating the problem — to anything, even an inanimate object — often surfaces the answer.
-The duck doesn't do anything.
-That's the point.
+The act of articulating the problem, to anything, even an inanimate object, often surfaces the answer.
+The duck doesn't do anything but quietly listen and that's the point.

-I'd been sitting with this idea for a while, because Voice2Journal works the same way.
+I'd been sitting with this idea for a while, thinking about how Voice2Journal works the same way.

-You're not looking for answers.
-You're externalizing your thoughts.
+It's purpose isn't to analyze your ideas and answer questions.
+You're just externalizing your thoughts.
+It's meant to be a mirror.
 You talk through whatever is weighing on you, and clarity tends to show up on its own.
-The app is just giving you something to talk to — a place to put your thoughts so you can see them more clearly.
+The app is just giving you something to talk to, a place to put your thoughts so you can see them more clearly.

 The Duck Fits Because It Tells the Truth

 A dinosaur would have been interesting but arbitrary.
-The rubber duck isn't interesting in spite of what it is — it's interesting because of it.
+The rubber duck is interesting because it has meaning.

 Anyone who's heard of rubber duck debugging immediately understands what Voice2Journal is trying to do.
-And everyone who hasn't still gets it, because the duck communicates something warm and approachable without any explanation.
+And everyone who hasn't still gets it on some level, because the duck communicates something warm and approachable without any explanation.
 You're not performing productivity.
 You're just talking to your duck.

 That's what journaling actually feels like when it works.